wjholden/Advent-of-Code-2019/README.md

 I *loved* the **Intcode** problems this year!
 This month of programming puzzles required most of what learned in my computer science degree *and more*.

-Below are my impression of the major theme for each day.
+It would be hard for me to choose a favorite.
+Day 7 was challenging.
+Day 9 was rewarding.
+Day 13 had a lot of room for creative solutions.
+Day 19 is a nice algorithmic learning opportunity.
+Day 23 was really fun for me, as I work in computer networking.

+I did not finish every day.
+Most of the missing stars are due to time constraints, but a few of them are problems I looked at and didn't know how to solve.
+I may go back and try to finish all 50, but probably not.
+Below are my impressions of the major theme for each day.

 # Daily Themes and Stars
 1. `**` Loops, functions, and recursion (`map`/`reduce`)